b-jan/blog/NextJs.md

 ### We miss many features

-Our example is a proof of concept very limited.
+Our example is a good proof of concept but very limited.
 We would like to see more feature like:

-- import images in js files
+- import images in js files (logo problem)
 - several routes usage or route management (check [this article](https://medium.com/@benlu/ssr-with-create-react-app-v2-1b8b520681d9))
 - deal with the `</head>` and the metatags
 - code splitting (here is [an article](https://medium.com/bucharestjs/upgrading-a-create-react-app-project-to-a-ssr-code-splitting-setup-9da57df2040a